Ancient Greeks knew them as Keltai and later as Galatai both probably deriving from Celtic tribal names.

 The Celtic (or Gaelic) languages are part of the larger Indo-European family of languages and as such related to Greek, Latin, German, English etc.

-Origin of the Celts in Ireland
+Celts in Ireland

 Earlier historiography believed the Celts had invaded Ireland from the continent sometime in the first millennium BC.

 Recent research suggests that the introduction of Celtic culture and language was gradual and continuous.
 At any rate, Celtic languages and culture seem to have been well entrenched in Ireland and Britain before 500 BC.

 In Ireland, celtic tribes established a number of kingdoms.
 One of the earliest in what is now Northern Irelant were the Volunti or Ulaid.

 They are mentioned in Ptolemy’s 2nd century BC Geographia.
 Their capital was probably in Navan Fort (Eamhain Mhacha), County Armagh.

 There is an interesting Visitor’s Centre in Navan Fort, well worth a visit.

 At their greatest extent the Volunti ruled all the way south to the river Boyne and west as far as county Leitrim.

 Navan was destoyed in the 4th century AD and th Volunti kingdom came to an end.